backlineint/foundation_patterns/readme.md

 * [UI Patterns](https://www.drupal.org/project/ui_patterns) currently developing based on 8.x-1.x-dev
 * [Component Libraries](https://www.drupal.org/project/components)

-Installtion:
+Installation:

 After downloading the dependencies above and enabling the 'Foundation Patterns' theme under Appearance, enable at least the following modules:

 * Components
 * UI Patterns

 At this point, the patterns defined in this theme will be available for use.
-To see examples of the available patterns, enable the UI Patterns Module.
+To see examples of the available patterns, enable the UI Patterns Library Module.
 Depending on how you intend to leverage these patterns, you may also want to enable some of the other supporting UI Patterns modules.